About the Project

 Juliet Warren - Researcher and Database Manager, Kingston University

 Annie Sullivan - Volunteer Manager, Kingston University

-Dr Sue Hawkins - Project Manager and Researcher, Kingston University
+Dr Sue Hawkins - Project Manager and Researcher, Centre for the Historical Record, Kingston University

 Nicholas Baldwin - Archivist, Great Ormond Street Hospital for Children

 Katie Ormerod - Deputy Archivist, St. Bartholomew's Hospital Archives & Museum

 Alma Topen - Archivist, Royal Hospital for Sick Children, Glasgow

 Prof Dan Young - Honorary Archivist of the Royal Hospital for Sick Children and Emeritus Professor of Surgical Paediatrics, University of Glasgow.

 Peter Tilley - Database Design Consultant and technical advisor to the project

 Alicja Skowronska - Clinical Coding Consultant